ChenBaiyang/JARUA/README.md

 ## Run
-1. Unzip the two zip data (attr.zip) files to the same directotry.
+1. Unzip the two zip data files (data/dblp/attrs.zip & data/wd/attrs.zip) to the same directotry.
 2. Activate the python environment.
 3. CD to the code directory.
 4. run the JARUA.py